 “The way learning is approached at Prescott College is so empowering.
 The trust and confidence the program placed in me, as a scholar, made me feel that much more confident in my own abilities to set my own course and direct my own process.” – Margaret Garvey, Alumna

 Students have ample opportunities to engage in research at both the undergraduate and graduate levels.
 Research often happens under the mentorship of faculty and community experts within problem-based, solution-oriented experiential courses.
 For example, undergraduate students take courses that engage student teams in research on the fire, woodlands, and riparian ecology of the Southwest, working alongside environmental studies professors and management professionals.
 Fire ecology classes have worked with Prescott National Forest Service researchers on projects examining core samples of ponderosa pines to understand how local fire cycles changed after settlers populated the region.
 In other courses, students conduct hands-on research in the fields of counseling psychology, political science, sustainable development, indigenous land rights, climate policy, and education practice and policy.

-Students also have opportunities to take engage in community-based experiential courses.
-For example, students can travel to Los Angeles to learn about the social, political, and environmental impacts of globalization, meeting and working with stakeholders from elected officials, artists business leaders, and urban planners to policy-makers, activists, and grassroots community organizations.
+Students also have opportunities to engage in community-based experiential courses.
+For example, they can travel to Los Angeles to learn about the social, political, and environmental impacts of globalization, meeting and working with stakeholders from elected officials, artists, business leaders, and urban planners to policy-makers, activists, and grassroots community organizations.